Buskemor/P3-Urban-Issues/src/database/readme (seriously).md

 ------------------------------------------------------------------------------------

-To reset the db, run this query, then run the init query again.
+To reset the db, run this query, then run the init query again (you might have to disable safe mode).

     DROP TABLE issues, citizens, locations, categories, statuses;